Obamacare Health Care Reform FAQs

 However, no tax credits are available to help pay for catastrophic plans, so if you earn less than 400% of the federal poverty level, you probably want to choose a different type of coverage.

 Adults under 26 can stay on their parent’s health plan, even if they’re married.
 The coverage under their parent’s plan does not extend to the spouses of adult spouses or grandchildren; neither does it cover an adult child’s pregnancy.

 - Will the Affordable Care Act change Medicaid coverage?

 The ACA law will increase the reach of Medicaid to include low-income citizens and their families.
 Incomes less than 133 percent of the FPL qualify for Medicaid.
 The ACA is planning to accommodate additional fees paid to doctors treating Medicaid patients.

 Waiting periods common to group health plans are limited to 90 days.
 Individual health policies will not be able to impose waiting periods under the law.

 More questions?
 We have answers!

-With 25 years of expertise behind our team of licensed Personal Benefits Consultants, we simplify your health care options to find the absolute best coverage that saves you the most money.
+With 25 years of expertise behind our team of licensed Personal Benefits Managers, we simplify your health care options to find the absolute best coverage that saves you the most money.
 ColoHealth can help you understand your options, and feel confident in the decisions you make about your health care and your financial future.

 We love questions!
 Post yours on our Facebook page.
 We answer each one!